sandialabs/sceptre-phenix-apps/src/python/phenix_apps/apps/scorch/rtds/README.md

 ## Notes

 - It is recommended to reset miniccc state before running `configure` stage of this component with run in a Scorch `loop`.
 An example of this is shown in the example section, with a `reset_cc` component used before `configure` is called.
 This isn't strictly required, but it will greatly increase reliability of the component when used with Scorch's `loop`.
-- This component checks a variety of things on the provider: the VM is running, NTP is syncronized, and that the `pybennu-power-solver` process is running.
+- This component checks a variety of things on the provider: the VM is running, NTP is synchronized, and that the `pybennu-power-solver` process is running.
 - Elasticsearch, if configured, must be reachable from the phenix Docker container.
 - All data validation is performed via Elasticsearch.
 The CSV files are not used for validation and are simply copied during the `stop` stage.
 If data validation is important, ensure Elasticsearch configured in the provider and this component.